pharpend/louse/README.md

 * Add support for Launchpad issues API
 * Add support for Bugzilla issues API
 * Add support for Debbugs API

+I think the API stuff should go in a separate tool.

 ### 1.0